brown-band/website/pages/scripts/1998-1999/fall/columbia.md

 :::

-Watch now as the Band forms a bottle of radioactive iodine and contaminates the field by playing "Spill Out."
+Watch now as the Band forms a bottle of radioactive iodine and contaminates the field by playing “Spill Out.”

-:sd[Band forms bottle, spills radioactive iodine on the field, and plays "Sell Out."]
+:sd[Band forms bottle, spills radioactive iodine on the field, and plays “Sell Out.”]

 We now interrupt this halftime show for a commercial break.